-- Procedure: All investment awards must be requested by Wednesday, May 1, 2019, on a form provided for such purpose that requires a general summary of the ordinary and necessary expenses the award investment will be used to finance.
+- Procedure: All investment awards must be requested by Friday, April 30, 2021, on a form provided for such purpose that requires a general summary of the ordinary and necessary expenses the award investment will be used to finance.
+In addition, a company W-9 form will be required.
 All award requests and payments shall be:

 - initially submitted to the Penn State Inc.U coordinator

 - made out in the business’s name and forwarded using the business’s contact details